Echo Dot (2nd Generation): Best New Upgrades

 Owning smart products has never been cheaper, and it's a sign of things to come for the emerging internet of things (IoT) consumer market.

-Finally the Amazon Echo and Echo Dot are expanding beyond the United States and into the UK and Germany.
+Finally the Amazon Echo and Echo Dot have expanded beyond the United States and into India, Japan, Canada, the UK and Germany.

-This should usher in a slew of customers and people who've always been curious about these mysterious smart speakers.
-It'll also be the first time that Alexa will receive a vocal makeover.
+This has ushered in a slew of customers and people who've always been curious about these mysterious smart speakers.
+It's also the first time that Alexa has gotten a vocal makeover.

 There's no question that Amazon wants to expand Alexa's speech recognition software so it can enunciate multiple language and dialects, but don't expect her to turn into Google Translate anytime soon.

-Still it makes me happy to see our overseas neighbors get involved in exciting innovations that are being furthered.
+Still it makes me happy to see our overseas neighbors become part of the Alexa experience and other future innovations from Amazon.

 Smart Home Problems